sidiousvic/phantom/README.md

 <details>
 <summary><b>Show answer ↯</b></summary>

-In order for your element to be reactive to data changes, `phantom` needs to know which nodes are bound to the updated data.
+In order for your element to be reactive to data changes, Phantom needs to know which nodes are bound to the updated data.
 Specifying a `data-phantom="${yourData}"` attribute is a simple way to do that.

 </details>